THE BATE COLLECTION

 Q. How do I obtain technical drawings of instruments in the collection?

-A. You can place an order at our online store here, or by writing or emailing, specifying which instrument plan(s) you wish to purchase.
+A. You can place an order at our online store here.
 A full list of plans can be found here.

 Q. How do I find the Bate Collection?